BIAndrews/porttest/README.md

 ## Limitations

 Python is the only requirement and comes installed with all modern Linux flavors.
 UDP is inherently difficult to test for.
 Due to the nature of UDPs fire-and-forget packet it is up to the destination service application to respond in a detectable way.
-If the destination service port is closed or the service doesn’t respond there is no way to detect if the packet was received or not.
+If the destination service port is closed or the service doesn